 Mandatory Registration Criteria

-Businesses with 375,000 AED or more revenue must register for VAT and obtain a TRN.
-The firm should have already exceeded this amount in the past 12 months or is expected to in the next month.
+Businesses with revenue of 375,000 AED or above must register for VAT and obtain a TRN.
+The firm should have already exceeded this amount in the past 12 months or is expected to in the next 30 days.

 If you have already registered for VAT, you can find your TIN in your EmaraTax Account.

 However, if you are a new registrant, follow the following steps to register for VAT.
-After the process is completed and you are approved, you will get your TRN, Generated International Bank Account Number (GIBAN), and VAT registration certificate.
+After the process is completed and you are approved, you will receive your TRN, the Generated International Bank Account Number (GIBAN), and your VAT registration certificate.

-To obtain a TRN number for your company in the UAE, the following documents are needed:
+To obtain a TRN number for your company in the UAE, the following documents are needed for UAE TIN registration: